Why All DJs Should Know What Ecstatic Dance Is

 - Crowd sizes can range 20 people to 500 but typically are around 100.

 - DJs are expected to play the full wave of music.
 A single set of house music, for example, would not go over well.

 - This is a very grassroots, health, and wellness oriented crowd.
 While it’s gaining wider traction, there are a lot of new age elements present, which might make some people very uncomfortable.

 - Dancers are given full permission to move however they want/need.
 This can sometimes include making noises and moving in very unconventional ways.
 It’s edgy and beautiful, but may also be uncomfortable for some.

 There was a time in my life where events like these were simply not appealing at ALL (to put it mildly).
 Now, as I have gown older and loosened up considerably, I love to see a group of grown men beating the floor in ritualistic fashion, and smile at the beautiful absurdity.

 There is a time and place for everything, and I suspect for many older DJs out there, this might be just what you have been looking for.
 Others might find themselves judging and hating every element, wanting to run out the door.
 Both are very valid experiences.

 “Ecstatic Dance is a safe place where everyone, regardless of their experience is welcome.
 It’s a practice in staying with those feelings (positive or negative) and allowing them to move through you on the dance floor”

 How To Get Involved

 To get involved, I would encourage all DJs to break out of their comfort zone and attend a local dance yourself to experience the process yourself.
-A complete list of all dances can be found here.Once there, ask who the local organizer is, and see if there is a way to submit your mix to be considered.
+I personally organize and Dj the Santa Barbara Ecstatic dance, which would be a great place to experience this format live.